AriFordsham/GHCWiki/testing-patches.md

 - **`--slow`**: turns on `-DDEBUG` for the stage2 compiler, and runs more tests (except those that call `compiler_stats_num_fields`, those are skipped when debugging is on)
 - **`--testsuite-only`**: then validate will not build the tree at all, but only run the testsuite.
 This is useful if the problems validate found were only due to the testsuite falling out of sync with the code.

-## Testing different configurations

-You may want to validate a different configuration, e.g. with `GhcLibWays = p`.
-When validating, `mk/build.mk`, where you would normally put this, is ignored; use `mk/validate.mk` instead.

-## Validate has failing tests without any local patches; what do I do?
+### Validate has failing tests without any local patches; what do I do?

 The best thing to do is to fix them!
 This will help make the world a better place, and gain you the admiration and thanks of your colleagues.